-In order to better understand their individual training needs, MPhil/PhD (and MRes) students are expected to undertake the self-reflective learning needs analysis (LNA) set out in their Student Log at the start of their programme of study and at the end of each year of study.
+In order to better understand their individual training needs, MPhil/PhD (and MRes) students are expected to undertake the self-reflective training needs analysis (TNA) set out in the training section of PgR Manager at the start of their programme of study and at the end of each year of study.
 As supervisors (and assessors) you are in a position to help your students identify their strengths and weaknesses and to encourage them to attend appropriate transferable skills training opportunities.
 Attendance at certain courses is compulsory.